 A steady stream of colleges and universities have been announcing that they will not require SAT or ACT test scores for the 2021-2022 school year and possibly beyond that admission cycle.

 The University of California, with its nine undergrad campuses, is the biggest institution to drop the standardized test requirement.
-Among the most well-known schools to drop the requirement, at least temporarily, are Cornell University , Boston University, Tulane University and University of Southern California (USC).
+Most elite universities, including all the Ivy League institutions, are test-optional for at least the 2021-2022 school year.

 What the test-optional trend means for students